 There is no doubt that Google is one of the groundbreakers in the field of both augmented and virtual reality.
 They developed the first commercial model of smartglasses – the infamous Google Glass – back in 2013.
 Even though the launch of the product backfired and was met with hostility by many people and businesses (certain restaurants and movie theaters forbidding the access of Glass wearers), the first step was made.

-A few years later, Google developed the cheapest VR headset which works with Android smartphones – the Google Cardboard – originally priced at $15.
+A few years later, Google developed the cheapest VR headset which works with Android smartphones – the – originally priced at $15.
 Currently, the internet giant has the Google Daydream headset on offer, an affordable device which helps smartphone users experience virtual reality games and movies.

 The Oculus Rift is one of the best-known VR headsets available on the market.
 The PC-tethered headset is capable of offering highly immersive and realistic VR experiences.
 The official Rift Experiences page includes a varied catalog of products, both free and premium, categorized in: games, movies, sports, music, travel, documentaries and history, entertainment, and apps.